practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/03 - array-oriented languages/Wolfram Language/README.md

 This is already my [optimized version](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/03%20-%20array-oriented%20languages/Wolfram%20Language/random_streams_for_perf_stats.wls), where I don't do plain string concatenation (_bitsx = bitsx <> StringPadLeft[IntegerString[x[[i]], 2], 16, "0"];_), but filling an initialized array of fixed size with the little strings in the master loop, which finally will be joined together into one big string: _bitsxtotal   = StringJoin[bitsx]_

-> NOTE!
+> [!NOTE]
-> Be aware that the '_' character has special meaning in Wolfram Language and so I dropped it from my variable names: https://reference.wolfram.com/language/tutorial/Patterns.html#139
+> Be aware that the '_' character has special meaning in Wolfram Language ("blank" for any single character) and so I dropped it from my variable names: https://reference.wolfram.com/language/tutorial/Patterns.html#139

 The original version with string concatenation was about five times slower.